csdms/bmi-example-c/README.md

 * Microsoft Visual Studio 2017 or Microsoft Build Tools for Visual Studio 2017

-To configure this example from source with cmake, using the current C BMI version, run the following in a [Developer Command Prompt](https://docs.microsoft.com/en-us/dotnet/framework/tools/developer-command-prompt-for-vs)
+To configure this example from source with cmake using the current C BMI version, run the following in a [Developer Command Prompt](https://docs.microsoft.com/en-us/dotnet/framework/tools/developer-command-prompt-for-vs)